Excavation Notice

 • helps you prevent excavation damage and dangerous situations in the surrounding area

-• you contribute to the safety of the excavator
+• you help ensure the engraver's safety

 How does it work?